 - Again with the pork, it is the same as the beef.
 No usda inspected slaughter facility on site at your butcher and they are getting their hog carcasses from the massive slaughterhouses, who are getting their hogs from the massive hog warehouses(cramped quarters, indoors on concrete) which are much worse than the big cattle feedlots.

 - Why would you choose us over an online service?
 Most are getting their beef from the massive slaughter houses just like the grocery stores.
 There are countless of these services, Omaha steak, and more and more popping up.
 Its not hormone free, its not Dry Aged, its not any different than the store.
 There are a few that are either a farm or partner with Farmers ie Crowd Cow.
 All of these services don’t have their own delivery service built like we do.
 They have to ship with dry ice which is very very expensive.
 All of these services are more expensive than what we offer.
 Crowd Cow is doing a good thing by getting meat straight from the farm to more people.
 But you can either pay more and support a millionaire software developer being the middle man(Crowd Cow) or you can pay less and support the actual Farmers, and you can have a relationship with the Family that is providing you the meat.
-Although as we grow we will hire delivery drivers, the communication with customers, and the current deliveries are all handled by Owners Mark & Brooke Lathim.
 You will see us at events and farmers markets across the Puget Sound, you will get to see us dropping off your product and you will have opportunity to see us every year at our customer appreciation bbq’s(Coming soon)